- Stranger Things Season 3 finally hit Netflix on July 4, and fans who have been binge-watching the series have some questions.

 Fans also theorize that Harbour's new beard is evidence that Hopper is still alive.
 Perhaps the actor wasn't allowed to shave his facial hair so that when Stranger Things Season 4 starts filming, he'll have a rugged look for Hopper's time in the Russian prison.
 According to Seventeen, the speculation escalated after Millie Bobby Brown posted photos from her "daddy daughter date" with Harbour on Instagram.

-His death mirrors Han Solo's in The Empire Strikes Back.
+His "death" mirrors Han Solo's in The Empire Strikes Back.

 Duffer explained, "We always talk about Empire Strikes Back, we always wanted to give him a darker ending, we always wanted to give him a Han Solo sacrifice moment."
 He continued, "It was emotional to shoot but it was really, really quick."

-Duffer's comments suggest that Hopper isn't really dead at all.
+Duffer's comments suggested that Hopper wasn't really dead at all.
 As all Star Wars fans know, Han Solo was frozen in carbonite in Empire only to be thawed out in Return of the Jedi.
 According to SyFy, this was done because Harrison Ford wasn't sure if he wanted to return to play Han Solo for a third movie.
 But at the same time, rather than definitively killing off the character, it left the door open for a reprisal.

 Gonna tweet it without the hashtags.— Bill Kuchman (@billkuchman) July 10, 2019